hiroyukiyamamoto/loadings/release/ver 0.1.1/loadings/README.md

 - Principal component (PC) loading can be calculated from the result of the "prcomp" function.
 (The "loadings" function in **stats** can usually be applied only to the "princomp" function.)
 We can also calculate the *p*-value by statistical hypothesis testing for PC loading [1].

-- Partial Least Squares (PLS) [2] (also named as Naive PLS [3]) can be computed by "pls_svd" finction in loadings package.
+- Partial Least Squares (PLS) [2] (also named as Naive PLS [3]) can be computed by "pls_svd" function in loadings package.
 PLS loading and *p*-value by statistical hypothesis testing can be computed.
 PLS loading can also be computed from the result of the "pls_eigen" function in **chemometrics**.

 - PLS-ROG (partial least squares rank order of groups) [3], which is a suitable PLS when the groups are ordered, can be calculated.
 Their loading and *p*-values can also be calculated.